divio/divio-cloud-docs/how-to/resources-configure-git.rst

 #.
 Add the Webhook URL to the *URL* field.
 #.
 For *Triggers*, ensure that *Repository push* is set.

-You don't need to provide the Webhook Shared Secret.
+The Webhook Shared Secret is not used.

 Using the external Git remote